 PNG suffers from high maternal and child mortality rates, often because women give birth without a skilled birthing attendant.
 Newcrest scholarships to train nurses and midwives are saving the lives of mums and babies in remote PNG, and supporting the national community health system.

-The innovative public-private partnership directs Newcrest funding through the Australian aid programme to support the PNG Government’s development priorities.
+The innovative public-private partnership directs Newcrest funding through the Australian aid program to support the PNG Government’s development priorities.

 Newcrest is a long-term partner for PNG, and we want to see it grow and thrive.
 We work with others who share these goals, including the Australian Government and provincial authorities, to support the PNG Government to improve health, education, and women’s empowerment.